erdogant/bnlearn/docs/pages/html/_sources/Parameter learning.rst.txt

 .. figure:: ../figs/fig_sprinkler_sl.png

-  DAG of the prinkler data set.
+  DAG of the Sprinkler data set.

 Suppose we observed **N** "cloudy" occurences among a total of "all clouds", so we might guess that about "50%" of "cloudy" are "sprinkler" or so.